Company rule in India: Justice system

 There was a good likelihood, therefore, that the Supreme Court and the Sadr Adālats would act in opposition to each other and, predictably, many disputes resulted.
 Hastings' premature attempt to appoint the Chief Justice, Sir Elijah Impey, an old schoolmate from Winchester, to the bench of the Sadr Diwāni Adālat, only complicated the situation further.
 The appointment had to be annulled in 1781 by a parliamentary intervention with the enactment of the Declaration Act 1781.
-The act exempted the Executive Branch from the jurisdiction of the Supreme Court.
+The Act exempted the Executive Branch from the jurisdiction of the Supreme Court.
 It recognised the independent existence of the Sadr Adālats and all subsidiary courts of the company.
-Furthermore, it headed off future legal turf wars by prohibiting the Supreme Court any jurisdiction in matters of revenue (Diwāni) or Regulations of the Government enacted by the British Parliament.
+Furthermore, it headed off future legal turf wars by prohibiting the Supreme Court from having any jurisdiction in matters of revenue (Diwāni) or Regulations of the Government enacted by the British Parliament.
 This state of affairs continued until 1797, when the East India Act 1797 (37 Geo.
 3. c.
 142) extended the jurisdiction of the Supreme Court to the province of Benares (which had since been added to the company's dominions) and "all places for the time being included in Bengal".
 With the creation of the Ceded and Conquered Provinces in 1805, the jurisdiction would extend as far west as Delhi.
 In the other two presidencies, Madras and Bombay, a similar course of legal changes unfolded; there, however, the Mayor's Courts were first strengthened to Recorder's Courts by adding a legal president to the bench.
 The Supreme Courts in Madras and Bombay were finally established in 1801 and 1823, respectively.
 Madras Presidency was also unusual in being the first to rely on village headmen and panchāyats for cases involving small claims.
 This judicial system in the three presidencies was to survive the company's rule, the next major change coming only in 1861.

 The house of Sir Thomas Strange, who in 1800 became the first Chief Justice of the Fort of St. George (Madras) and wrote Elements of Hindu Law (1825).

 An 1833 Lithograph of the Sadr Diwāni Adālat, the Chief Civil Court for Indians, on Chowringhee Road, Calcutta.

 Coloured engraving of the judges and officers of Hindu (top row) and Muslim (bottom row) law in the Recorder Court in Bombay, 1805.

 The Court-House Building on Apollo Street, Bombay (third building on left, just beyond the domed Ice House) shown in 1850.